Predestination in Protestantism: Saxon disputes

 In the late 1550s, the Saxon theologian Nicolaus Gallus criticized Melanchthon's doctrine of human will cooperating with the Holy Spirit as equivalent to denying Luther, aligning with Erasmus and early medieval semi-Pelagianism.
 Melanchthon, in turn, rejected Gallus's criticism as Stoic madness and stated that his opponent was as mistaken as Luther.
 Further polemics took place within the Jena University, where, under the patronage of Duke Johann Friedrich II, Lutheran theologians attempted to reach agreement on the growing number of contentious issues in Lutheranism.
-This approach found no support among Gnesio-Lutherans, and the duke sought to secure the condemnation of Melanchthon's position at the Worms Colloquy in 1557.
+This approach found no support among Gnesio-Lutherans, and the duke sought to secure the condemnation of Melanchthon's position at the Colloquy of Worms in 1557.
 Equally heated were disputes over the Eucharist and the justification of sinners before God.
 The expression of Gnesio-Lutheran doctrine in opposition to the Philippists was the Weimar Book of Refutation (1559), compiled at the initiative of Flacius and Amsdorf.
 Among other things, it condemned Melanchthon's views on the role of free will in a sinner's conversion.
 Strigel refused to accept this document and was compelled to debate Flacius.
 Strigel attempted to express his understanding of the fallen state of the sinner in terms of Aristotelian physics, substance, and accident.
 During the debate, he argued that the will is substantial, as its removal would mean a person is no longer the same, whereas sinfulness lacks this property.
 Thus, salvation is more akin to healing the sick than resurrecting the dead.
 Flacius, also within the Aristotelian paradigm, argued that the Fall fundamentally changed human nature, transforming a God-like being into one resembling the devil.
 Accordingly, sinfulness must be understood as a substance.
 The death of the duke's son interrupted the debates, and subsequent events led to the loss of Gnesio-Lutheran influence at the Saxon court.